NikiforovAll/nikiforovall.github.io/_posts/2025-04-18-introduction-to-dial-addons.md

 ## TL;DR

-In this blog I will deploy OpenAI's ["TODO List"](https://github.com/openai/plugins-quickstart) Plugin to *AI DIAL* using the [DIAL Addon](https://docs.epam-rail.com/tutorials/quick-start-with-addon) functionality via .NET Aspire.
+> In this post will extend *AI DIAL* with [Addons](https://docs.epam-rail.com/tutorials/quick-start-with-addon) using .NET Aspire.
+We will build a simple TODO Assistant that allows us to manage our TODO list using natural language.

 **Source code:** <https://github.com/NikiforovAll/ai-dial-dotnet>